 I do need to be able to read on a regular basis the writing, though, so it needs to be typed in a format that can be transmitted electronically.
-By no later than two (2) hours before the next scheduled class I expect to have your journal entries in my email box (as an attachment labeled by your name-surname, then first name- and by the date of class-Day, month, year- and by your section, e.g., Hamilton, John, 11-09-19, 02).
+By no later than the close of business (5:00 PM) of the day following class, e.g., by 5:00 P.M. on Thursday for a Tuesday class entry, I expect to have your journal entries in Brightspace.
+Identify each entry by your surname, first name, and date-Day, month, year- e.g., Hamilton, Alexander, 11-09-19).
 I need this because occasionally I use responses from the preceding classes as the basis for the next day's class discussion.